-- 3= - = individual strain value at the present quarter
+= individual strain value at the present time duration Stress

-Stress

-- = $\sigma$ (based on the change rate of strain multiplying with a chosen viscosity factor $\eta$ , e.g. COVID infection case) - $= \eta (d\varepsilon/dt)$ - $= \eta (d-strain/d-time)$ - = (viscosity factor $\eta$ using individual viscosity factor at present quarter) \ (strain at present quarter strain at previous quarter)
+= σ (based on the change rate of strain multiplying with a chosen viscosity factor η , e.g. COVID infection case)

+$= \eta (d\varepsilon/dt)$

+$= \eta (d-strain/d-time)$

+= (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter - strain at previous time duration)

-These inputs (causes or viscosity factors) are further normalized by dividing them by the average viscosity number or a certain established standard. such as 120 mg/dL for glucose or 25 for BMI and 170 lbs. for his ideal body weight.
-The normalization process can remove the dependency of the individual unit or certain characteristics associated with each viscosity factor.
-This process allows him to modify these variables into a set of "dimensionless variables" for easier comparison and interpretation of results.
+Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average viscosity number or a certain established health standard, such as 120 mg/dL for glucose or 25 for BMI and 170 lbs. for his ideal body weight.
+In this article, he decides to normalize his A1C values by a factor of 16.67 (=100/6).
+He selects A1C of 6.0 as the standard of healthy A1C condition for a long-term T2D patient like himself and then multiplies it with 100 to make them more comparable with both CVD risk % and CKD risk %.
+Using un-normalized values will distort the numerical comparison of the hysteresis loop areas.
+The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
+This process allows him to convert these original variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.